Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Orbital evolution under different AML modes

 \begingroup

 \endgroup

-\section{Orbital Evolution Under Different AML Modes}
+\section{Orbital evolution under different AML modes}

-In this section, we investigate the secular evolution of the semimajor axis $a$ and eccentricity $e$ under non-conservative MT.
-For now, we assume that the AM stored in the stars is negligible compared to the orbital AM, hence we adopt the point-mass approximation, and the evolution is governed by Eqs.~\eqref{eq:orbit_averaged_semimajor_axis_points} and \eqref{eq:orbit_averaged_eccentricity_points}.
+In this section, we investigate the secular evolution of the semimajor axis $a$ and eccentricity $e$ under nonconservative MT.
+We assume that the AM stored in the stars is negligible compared to the orbital AM, and hence we adopt the point-mass approximation, and the evolution is governed by Eqs.~\eqref{eq:orbit_averaged_semimajor_axis_points} and \eqref{eq:orbit_averaged_eccentricity_points}.
 The AML-parameter $\gamma$ takes on the values corresponding to the AML modes introduced in Sect.~\ref{sec:two}.
 Table~\ref{tab:colormaps_parameters} summarizes the relevant parameters for all examples.

-\subsection{Circular Orbits}
+\subsection{Circular orbits}

-In Figure~\ref{fig:circ_ang_momentum_loss}, we present the secular rate of change of the semimajor axis (Eq.~\ref{eq:orbit_averaged_semimajor_axis_points}) as a function of the mass ratio $q$ and the fraction of accreted mass $\beta$, in the limit of circular orbits for different AML modes.
-Red regions indicate orbital shrinkage, while blue regions indicate orbital widening, with color intensity reflecting the magnitude of the rate of change.
+In Figure~\ref{fig:circ_ang_momentum_loss}, we present the secular change rate of the semimajor axis (Eq.~\ref{eq:orbit_averaged_semimajor_axis_points}) as a function of the mass ratio $q$ and the fraction of accreted mass $\beta$, in the limit of circular orbits for different AML modes.
+Red regions indicate orbital shrinkage, while blue regions indicate orbital widening, with color intensity reflecting the magnitude of the change rate.